jeein-kim/BASS-HI/README.md

 ## 🌌 Project Overview

 The **BASS-HI survey** is an HI imaging program of ~100 hard X-ray–selected active galactic nuclei (AGNs) from the Swift/BAT AGN Spectroscopic Survey ([BASS](https://www.bass-survey.com/)).
 The project aims to understand how cold atomic gas is supplied to and redistributed within AGN host galaxies, and how large-scale environmental processes such as galactic interactions and gas accretion influence AGN activity.
-By using interferometric HI observations, **BASS-HI** directly maps extended gas morphologies and kinematics that are inaccessible via single-dish studies.
-The hard X-ray selection provides a relatively unbiased AGN census, including obscured systems, enabling a unique link between galaxy-scale gas properties, environment, and the central supermassive black hole.
+By using interferometric HI observations, **BASS-HI** directly maps **the spatially resolved distribution and kinematics of extended HI gas**, enabling us to identify signatures of gas accretion, environmental interactions, and internal redistribution that link large-scale processes to AGN activity.

 ---
 <br>

 ## Hard X-ray Selection

 The [BASS survey](https://www.bass-survey.com/) is based on hard X-ray (14–195 keV) selected AGNs from the Swift/BAT all-sky survey, which offers a more complete and less dust-biased view of the local AGN population.
 Compared to optical or soft X-ray selection, hard X-rays are less sensitive to torus obscuration, allowing access to a broader range of AGN obscuration states.
 This allows **BASS-HI** to study AGN fueling and host galaxy gas properties across a broad range of evolutionary stages, including gas-rich and merger-driven systems that are often missed in other surveys.
+Furthermore, the follow-up BASS observations provides a wealth of multiwavelength measurements of central black hole and host galaxy properties (e.g., Eddington ratio, black hole mass, star formation rate, etc.), making the BASS-selected AGN sample an ideal laboratory for probing the physical link between AGN activity and the cold gas in their host galaxies.

 ---
 <br>